aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 2. Click **Install** to add the extension to VSCode

+*\*Other code editors such as the [Jetbrains suite](https://plugins.jetbrains.com/plugin/21962-dev-containers) also support Dev Containers.*

 #### (Optional) Configure VSCode to use Finch

 Finch is an open source client for container development.